adamchainz/conjecture/docs/design.rst

 2. The API is pretty intrinsically imperative.
 In much the same way that Quickcheck doesn't adapt well to imperative languages, I don't think this will adapt well to functional ones.
 There's a reasonably natural monadic interface so it shouldn't be *too* bad, but it's probably going to feel a bit alien.
+3. Shrinking tends to be slower than in Hypothesis in many instances.
+4. Conjecture is less able to detect duplicates than Hypothesis is.
-3. You can't actually use it yet, as it's still a research prototype.
+5. You can't actually use it yet, as it's still a research prototype.

 References